Airweave

 Competitive landscape

 Each category has a structural limitation — sales motion, source model, or stack depth.
-Airweave's OSS + connector-graph + agents-first stance is the answer to all four.
+Airweave's OSS + connector-graph + agents-first stance is the answer to all five.

 The closed stacks defend the host product.
 The vector DBs sell a primitive.
 Glean sells procurement.
 The open, vendor-agnostic context plane for agents is wide open — and Airweave is the company writing it.